Limitless (film): Reception

 On review aggregator website Rotten Tomatoes, Limitless has an approval rating of 68% based on 202 reviews, with an average rating of 6.3/10.
 The site's critical consensus reads, "Although its script is uneven, Neil Burger directs Limitless with plenty of visual panache, and Bradley Cooper makes for a charismatic star."
 Metacritic assigned the film a weighted average score of 59 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film 2½ stars out of 4, and said it was "not terrifically good, but the premise is intriguing" and also stated that director Neil Burger uses "inventive visual effects".
 Lastly, adapting a line from the movie, he said, "Limitless only uses 15, maybe 20 percent of its brain.
 Still, that's more than a lot of movies do."

 Kirk Honeycutt of The Hollywood Reporter wrote, "Limitless should be so much smarter than it is," finding that it took conventional plot turns and stuck closely to genre elements like Russian gangsters and Wall Street crooks.
 Honeycutt reserved praise for Cooper, Abbie Cornish, and Anna Friel.
 He also commended cinematographer Jo Willems' camerawork and Patrizia von Brandenstein's production design in the film's array of locales.

 Varietys Robert Koehler called Limitless a "propulsive, unexpectedly funny thriller".
 Koehler wrote, "What makes the film so entertaining is its willingness to go far out, with transgressive touches and mind-bending images that take zoom and fish-eye shots to a new technical level, as the pill enables Eddie to experience astonishing new degrees of clarity, perception, and energy."
 He said of Cooper's performance, "Going from grungy to ultrasuave with a corresponding shift in attitude, Cooper shows off his range in a film he dominates from start to finish.
 The result is classic Hollywood star magnetism, engaging auds [audiences] physically and vocally, as his narration proves to be a crucial element of the pic's humor."
 The critic also positively compared Willems' cinematography to the style in Déjà Vu (2006) and commended the tempo set by the film's editors Naomi Geraghty and Tracy Adams and by composer Paul Leonard-Morgan.

 Limitless received the award for Best Thriller at the 2011 Scream Awards and was nominated for Best Science Fiction Film at the 2012 Saturn Awards, but lost to Rise of the Planet of the Apes.

 Limitless has been discussed in academic scholarly debates, notably on human enhancement.

+Limitless is #16 on Bill Simmons’ “50 Most Rewatchable Movies of the 21st Century”.